duybuidotvn/duybuidotvn.github.io/_posts/technical/2015-09-05-jekyll-instruction.md

 {% include improve_content.html %}

 ## An introduction about Jekyll {#formats}
+In this part, I will introduction an overview about Jekyll framework.
+This is a good framework for whom want to create a digital porfolio.
 ### What is Jekyll? ###
 *Jekyll* is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as "a simple, blog aware, static site generator".